On some graph densities in locally dense graphs: Introduction

 \section{Introduction}

-A graph homomorphism is a vertex map from a graph $H$ to another graph $G$ that preserves adjacency, and the graph homomorphism density $t_H(G)$ is the probability that a random vertex map from $H$ to $G$ is a graph homomorphism, i.e.,
+A \emph{graph homomorphism} is a vertex map from a graph $H$ to another graph $G$ that preserves adjacency, and the \emph{graph homomorphism density} $t_H(G)$ is the probability that a random vertex map from $H$ to $G$ is a graph homomorphism, i.e.,

-Many statements in extremal graph theory can be rephrased as inequalities between certain graph homomorphism densities, especially when $H$ is a fixed graph and the target graph $G$ is large, i.e., $|V(G)|\rightarrow\infty$.
-For example, we say that a graph sequence $G_n$ with $|V(G_n)|\rightarrow\infty$ is quasirandom if and only if
+Many statements in extremal graph theory can be rephrased as inequalities between certain graph homomorphism densities, especially when $H$ is a fixed graph and the target graph $G$ is large.
+For example, we say that, for a constant $0<d<1$, a graph sequence $G_n$ with $|V(G_n)|\rightarrow\infty$ and $t_{K_2}(G)\rightarrow d$ is quasirandom if and only if

 for every fixed graph $H$, that is, the $H$-count is random-like in $G$.
-A fundamental observation in the theory of quasirandom graphs, due to Thomason \cite{Thom87} and Chung, Graham, and Wilson \cite{CGW89}, states that $G_n$ is quasirandom if and only if every subset $X\subseteq V(G)$ spans
+A fundamental observation in the theory of quasirandom graphs, due to Thomason \cite{Thom87} and Chung, Graham, and Wilson \cite{CGW89}, states that $G_n$ is quasirandom if and only if every subset $X\subseteq V(G_n)$ spans

 edges.
 That is, we have a uniform edge density everywhere up to an error dominated by $|V(G_n)|^2$.